 European Membrane Institute (IEM)

-The objective ofIEM to develop membranes and membrane processes that could have significant societal implications in the fields of energy, water treatment, environmental protection, health, and food.
-It therefore calls on scientists from complementary disciplines to conduct multidisciplinary research that draws on highly specific skills in:
+IEM objectiveIEM to develop membranes and membrane processes that have the potential to make a significant societal impact in the fields of energy, water treatment, environmental protection, health, and food.
+It therefore brings together scientists from complementary disciplines to conduct multidisciplinary research that leverages highly specialized expertise in:

-- identification and control of interactions between the membrane surface, the environment, and the solutes to be separated;
+- the identification and control of interactions between the membrane surface, the environment, and the solutes to be separated;

-IEM structured into three scientific departments:
+IEM organized into three scientific departments:

 - “Design of Membrane Materials and Multifunctional Systems – DM3”;